chandruxp/evrythng-js-sdk/README.md

 # [Evrythng](https://www.evrythng.com) Client JavaScript SDK

-evrythng.js is a [UMD](link here)-compatible JavaScript library for Client-side applications interacting with the Evrythng API.
+EvrythngJS is a [UMD](https://github.com/umdjs/umd)-compatible JavaScript library for Client-side applications interacting with the Evrythng API.

 **We are updgrading EvrythngJS to the new 2.0 version.
 In the meantime, please refer to